Federal Funding Programs

 - Frequency: Annual

-- Match requirement: The Federal share of net capital project costs are 80 percent for eligible project costs, 85 percent for bus acquisitions compliant with the Clean Air Act or ADA, and 90 percent for bus-related equipment and facilities that are compliant with the Clean Air Act or ADA.
+- Match requirement: The Federal shares of net capital project costs are 80 percent for traditional propulsion projects, 85 percent for bus acquisition for projects that are compliant with the Clean Air Act or ADA, and 90 percent for bus-related equipment and facilities that are compliant with the Clean Air Act or ADA.

-- Eligible electric mobility activities: LDV charging, infrastructure planning, commercial charging, public transportation charging.
+- Eligible EV activities: LDV charging, infrastructure planning, commercial charging, public transportation charging

 - FY22 grant ranges: